Nicolas-Radomski/PairedEndAssemblyConda/README.md

 conda install -c bioconda quast conda install -c bioconda trimmomatic
 ```
-# Run a single Bash command to test the Python script PairedEndAssemblyConda.py with a single set of paired-end reads
+# Prepare a single command in a Bash script (sbatch_PairedEndAssemblyConda.sh) to test the Python script PairedEndAssemblyConda.py with a single set of paired-end reads
 ```
 #!/bin/bash
 #SBATCH -p Research